bettercap/website/content/modules/hid/_index.md

 weight: 4
 ---

-This module, which is a port of [Bastille's mousejack attack](https://www.mousejack.com/), performs scanning and frames injection module for HID devices on the 2.4Ghz spectrum, using Nordic Semiconductor nRF24LU1+ based USB dongles and Bastille's [RFStorm firmware](https://github.com/BastilleResearch/nrf-research-firmware).
+This module, which is a port of [Bastille's mousejack attack](https://www.mousejack.com/), performs scanning and frames injection for HID devices on the 2.4Ghz spectrum, using Nordic Semiconductor nRF24LU1+ based USB dongles and Bastille's [RFStorm firmware](https://github.com/BastilleResearch/nrf-research-firmware).

 The module will work with one of the devices supported by RFStorm: